gradinnovate/obsidian-plugins-page/README.md

   Your browser does not support the audio element.
 </audio>

 ![Quick Preview](https://raw.githubusercontent.com/gradinnovate/public-raw/main/obsidian-color-table/table-anim.gif)

 ## 🌟 **Key Features**

-- 🎨 **Beautify Your Data**: Breathe life into CSV files with visually appealing tables.
+- 🎨 **Beautify Your Tables**: Quickly turn raw data into polished, easy-to-read tables.
-- 🌈 **Customize with Color**: Express your style with a range of vibrant color themes.
+- 🌈 **Customize with Color**: Express your style with a range of vibrant color themes for your tables.
-- 📊 **Visualize Trends**: Convert your data into eye-catching bar charts for a quick analysis.
+- 📊 **Visualize Trends**: Effortlessly convert your data into eye-catching bar charts or other chart types such as pie, line, and radar charts for quick insights.
+- ✨ **Interactive Features**: Zoom and pan on charts, hover over data points for detailed information, and enjoy interactive table sorting to gain deeper insights from your data.

 ## 🚀 **Getting Started**